 The data on parental survival for children aged 5-14 years at round 3 were also used to calculate indirect estimates of adult mortality using the orphanhood method.
-Attempts were made to use correction factors that adjust for the effects of different age-patterns of adult mortality in populations experiencing large HIV epidemics and for the bias introduced by children of HIV-positive mothers being selected out of the population-because of vertical transmission of HIV and reduced fertility among HIV-positive women.
+The survival for the effects of different age-patterns of adult mortality in populations experiencing large HIV epidemics and for the bias introduced by children of HIV-positive mothers being selected out of the population-because of vertical transmission of HIV and reduced fertility among HIV-positive women.
 The estimates were then time located and compared to direct estimates of adult mortality based on data collected on the survival of adults aged 15-49 years between successive rounds of the Manicaland survey.
-The probability of dying between their 15th and 50th birthdays ( ${35}q{15}$ ) was then calculated using each method.
+The probability of dying between their 15th and 50th birthdays (35915) was then calculated using each method.